 Mix well in a quart canning jar and refrigerate.
 Heaven on earth!

-Thanks to Jennifer L. Oliver and her ‘My Inner Betty Likes Mason Jar Salads,’ I wound up buying a case of pint jars, to go along with the quart jars I purchased to store gluten free flours in.
+Thanks to Jennifer L. Oliver and an old article about salads in Mason jars, I wound up buying a case of pint jars – to go along with the quart jars I purchased to store gluten free flours in.

 Squashed boiled eggs?
 Yup.
 I don disposable food service gloves and squash the heck right of of those suckers.
 I do it for potato salad, too.
 Why?
-Because usually by the time I get to the eggs, I’m sick and tired of chopping, dicing, and slicing – and squishing them up is quicker.
+Because usually by the time I get to the eggs, I’m weary of chopping, dicing, and slicing – and squishing them up is quicker.
 It also pretty much pulverizes the whites, which I’ve never been terribly fond of.

 So this is what you’ll find on the second shelf of my refrigerator now.